Nebraska Wesleyan University Theatre

 On-campus auditions are individually scheduled

-Admission decisions and notification will be made in April after our audition/interview process is complete.
+Admission decisions and notification will be made a couple of weeks after our audition/interview process with you is complete.

 We work directly with you, your family, and the Office of Financial Aid to create the most comprehensive financial aid package available.
 Scholarships are based on talent, academic record, and leadership potential.
 Need-based grants and loans are also available to qualifying students.
 Financial aid packages will not be awarded until the student has been formally admitted to Nebraska Wesleyan University University and has completed the audition/interview process.